maskiran/taurus/docs/test_module.md

 python run.py scale.py
 ```

-Check the logs to find the temp directories and files created created. test_module_setup is executed as anothe test case.
+Check the logs to find the temp directories and files created created. test_module_setup is executed as another test case.
 So it has its own log file in the logs directory.

 # Test Module Cleanup (Final/Cleanup function for the whole module)
 Just like a function is provided to do a module level setup, cleanup function is also available to do a module level cleanup.
-This is run once at the end of all the test cases in the module (test case file).
+This is run **once** at the end of all the test cases in the module (test case file).
 This function can access the output of test_module_setup just like any other test case.

-Define the function as:

 ```python
 def test_module_cleanup(tc: TestCase):